 Root Causes & Impact:

-MSDs account for 42% of all recordable injuries in apparel manufacturing—by far the industry’s biggest pain point (Source: OSHA Enforcement Database, 2025).
+MSDs account for 42% of all recordable injuries in apparel manufacturing—by far the industry’s most pressing hurdle (Source: OSHA Enforcement Database, 2025).
 The root causes?
 High-frequency repetitive motions (think 12,000 stitches per hour), awkward static postures, and forceful exertions when handling materials.
 Systemic issues like poorly designed workstations and production quotas that discourage breaks only make things worse.
-On average, each MSD incident results in 12 lost work days (Source: Bureau of Labor Statistics [BLS], 2025).
+On average, each MSD incident results in 12 lost work days (Source: Bureau of Labor Statistics, 2025).

 How video intelligence helps: